Ultimate Guide to Squat Technique

 Choose your equipment wisely.
 Weighted squats are best done with a straight bar, set in a squat rack or Smith machine.
 The squat rack uses vertical posts with horizontal bar catchers.
 The squat rack also makes it easy to unrack and rack the bar for a quick dismount.

 The Smith machine squat uses cable-type guides along with a cage.
 It is more restrictive and doesn’t incorporate the stabilizer muscles like a free weight squat but still serves the purpose of safety.
 Novices might do well starting with a Smith machine, whereas a pro lifter can advance to the squat rack.
 For light lifters, dumbbells are useful but if you do not have proper form, it’s a good idea to stick with a guided system first.
 For safety, ask a partner to spot your squats as you increase the weight.

 Step 2: Back and Head Posture

 Start from standing position with a solid and straight spine.
 Achieve a flat back with your head facing forward, not up and not down, but eyes positioned straight ahead.
 Keep your chest pushed out and up with the shoulders back to optimize proper spinal alignment.
-The back generally has a natural curve, or slight arch that you can maintain by keeping your head forward throughout the range of motion.
+The back generally has a natural curve or slight arch that you can maintain by keeping your head forward throughout the range of motion.
 Displacing your head by looking down or up will cause your alignment to alter and can cause injury.
-Posture of the back and head are two of the most important factors in a solid, injury free squat.
+The posture of the back and head are two of the most important factors in a solid, injury-free squat.

 Proper head and back posture makes the unracking process easier and allows you to step back slowly toward the bar, which is already placed at the proper level for unracking.
 Proper level means right at the crook of your upper back meeting the shoulders.
 To unrack you might have to lift up slightly to clear the hooks from the cage.
 Variations on bar placement exist but to get the right technique, start with the basic squat position.